Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series400/example450__MarketPrice__QueryServiceDiscovery/ReadMe.txt

-450__MarketPrice__QueryServiceDiscovery is an OMM Consumer application example that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Elektron Real Time in Cloud (ERT in cloud).
+450__MarketPrice__QueryServiceDiscovery is an OMM Consumer application example that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Refinitiv Real-Time - Optimized.

-450__MarketPrice__QueryServiceDiscovery illustrates how to query endpoints from EDP-RT service discovery using the ServiceEndpointDiscovery class and use the location from the command line to select an endpoint.
-The EMA's programmatic configuration is used to to enable session management with the retrieved endpoint for establishing a connection with the cloud service and consuming data.
-This application requires a username (Machine ID), password, and client ID for authorization with the token service in order to an access token for querying endpoints from the EDP service discovery and sending login requests to the cloud service.
-EMA automatically refreshes the token to keep session alive with the cloud service.
+450__MarketPrice__QueryServiceDiscovery illustrates how to query endpoints from Refinitiv Data Platform service discovery using the ServiceEndpointDiscovery class and use the location from the command line to select an endpoint.
+The EMA's programmatic configuration is used to to enable session management with the retrieved endpoint for establishing a connection with the Refinitiv Real-Time Optimized service and consuming data.
+This application requires a username (Machine ID), password, and client ID for authorization with the token service in order to an access token for querying endpoints from the Refinitiv Data Platform service discovery and sending login requests to the service.
+EMA automatically refreshes the token to keep session alive with the service.

 Detailed Description